AleExists/MiBand8WatchFaceTutorial/README.md

 8. As data source (right panel) you'll have to select Hour High (first digit of the hours) / Hours low (second digit of the hours) and minute high/minute low [(see image)](https://imgur.com/a/IgUAdKc)
 9. Select the image of the numbers [(see image)](https://imgur.com/a/LM2f9Rh)
    1. As the negative sign select the extra number you copied \* **(they have to be different for each digit)**
+10. Select the thumbnail image from the right panel, otherwise it won't compile

 \----------------------------------------------------------------------------------------------------------------------------